axllent/golp/README.md

 Having used [Gulp](https://gulpjs.com/) for several years to build and package website assets (compiling SASS, JavaScript and copy some src assets such as images and fonts to a dist folder), I wanted to reduce the build build overheads and reliance on node packages.
 The development of Gulp has practically stopped, which has lead to much frustration due to outdated package requirements, many of which have known CVE issues.

-Using just a single binary (Golp), I was able to reduce the build/compile time by ~50% (not including the additional `npm install` time), as well as drastically reduce the number of node packages (required for gulp) by about 1,250 packages (9,062 files).
+Using just a single binary (Golp), I was able to reduce the build/compile time by ~50% (not even including the additional `npm install` time), as well as drastically reduce the number of node packages (required for gulp) by about 1,250 packages (9,062 files).

 ## Usage